 Date: July 26-28, 2019

-The Fortnite World Cup Finals bring with them a prize pool worthy of the world’s most popular game: $40 million.
+The Fortnite World Cup Finals brought with them a prize pool worthy of the world’s most popular game: $40 million.
 That’s nearly half of the $100 million that Epic Games pledged for 2019 to make their hit game into an esports juggernaut.
-Although the game’s suitability for competitive play is questionable, the sheer size of the pool has drawn players and streamers from a variety of backgrounds to play.
+Although the game’s suitability for true competitive play is still questionable, the sheer size of the pool drew players and streamers from a variety of backgrounds to play.

-Weekly qualifiers kicked off April 13, with a prize pool of $1 million to be distributed among successful contestants.
-From there, the top 100 solo players and the top 50 duo players will be invited to New York City for the Fortnite World Cup Finals in July.
-Each qualifying player will earn at least $50,000, with the top solo player taking home $30 million.
+Weekly qualifiers kicked off April 13, with a prize pool of $1 million to be distributed among successful contestants each week.
+From there, the top 100 solo players and the top 50 duo players were invited to New York City for the Fortnite World Cup Finals in July.
+The top solo player, 16 year old Bugha, took home $3 million, with the top duo team, Aqua and Nhyrox, splitting another $3 million between the two of them.

 Evolution Championship Series